jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 read_time: true
 ---

-This guide provides an in-depth introduction to the OSSMM system, explaining its functionality, capabilities, cost, and the prerequisites for building your own.
+This guide provides an in depth introduction to the OSSMM system, explaining its functionality, capabilities, cost, and the prerequisites for building your own.

 **Please don't be intimidated by the Table of Contents (on any page)!**